eric-m-holub/captive-portal/README.md

 That will install the necessary dependencies.

 I ran this with an ALFA AWUS1900 Wi-Fi Adapter.
 You'll want to install the Kali drivers for it and then plug it in prior to running.
+I wrote a blog post that includes setup for this device.
+Link [here](https://www.ericholub.com/blog/wifi-deauth/)

 ## Running
 Run: